lucavehbiu/lucavehbiu/README.md

 I am an Econ Graduate with a bootcamp in Data Analytics & Machine Learning.
 Aspiring to become a Data Scientist I am currently working in a start up with some cool projects.
 The company advises casinos in the U.S about what games and machines to pick.

+I am using CodeCommit most of the time now, so my GitHub stats do not look that great!

 🔧 Technologies & Tools

 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)